jstrange545/JavaJamFrontEnd/README.md

 # JavaJamFrontEnd
-website I built in college
-index.htm main page, jobs.htm has the form that uses the backend
+This is a website I built in college.
+Currently a work in progress.
+Had to update the index.htm to index.html. index.html main page, jobs.htm has the form that uses the backend